coopie/speech_ml/notes.md

 # Notes

+TODO:

+### NOW
+* make init script nicer for someone else to use
+* all files go into a folder - with naming clash stuff
+* caching and loading bar for getting ttv data
+* tests for learning.py - v important
+* cache the ttv data_sets (lib for doing this)
+* Actual experiments - normalising waveform intensity, more variation on the MLP experiment

+### LATER
+* produce a graph at the end for the test data
+* * Dockerise so others can easily develop (no real way of testing with scientific python packages with travis at the moment, unless docker is used)
+* Turn TODO list into github issues

+### Would be Cool
+* make the fpython stuff nicer to use (currently in the bin folder of env, setup needs to add it to the folder)
+* think of ways of making the experiments even more lightweight

 ## The Non-vocal baseline:
 * 2 methods - spectrograms and raw waveform.

 ##  File Naming

-files from the corpora will be changed to new names:
+files from new corpora will be changed to new names:

 ```
 <subjectid>_<emotion>_<action>_<repitionid>

 ```
 where:
-* `subjectid` can be any string.
+* `subjectid` can be any string, so long as it is unique from ALL other files (incl. ones from other corpora).
 * `emotion` is any from `{neutral, calm, happy, sad, angry, fearful, disgust, surprised}`
 * `action` is a string representing what the subject is saying
 * `repitionid` (optional) should be a number signifying if the subject has more than one recording of a specific emotion.

-## Datasets:
+## Datasets That Look Useful:

 * [RML emotion database](http://www.rml.ryerson.ca/rml-emotion-database.html): promising, although maybe a bit small, could go well with another corpus.